John Quiñones: Early life and education

-John Quiñones was born in San Antonio, Texas, on May 23, 1952, to Bruno H. Quiñones and Maria (née Garcia).
+John Quiñones was born in San Antonio, Texas, on May 23, 1952, to Bruno H. and Maria Quiñones.
 He is of Mexican descent.

 While attending Brackenridge High School in San Antonio, Quiñones was selected to take part in a federal anti-poverty program, Upward Bound, which prepared inner-city high school students for college.
 As an undergraduate at St. Mary's University, Quiñones was a member of the Sigma Beta-Zeta chapter of Lambda Chi Alpha fraternity.
 After graduating from St. Mary's with a Bachelor of Arts degree in speech communication, Quiñones earned a Master of Arts degree from the Columbia University Graduate School of Journalism.